Skip to content

 One of the most fundamental tasks when preparing to train with a remote training collar is finding the right level for your dog.
 This level is based upon many factors, including your dog’s breed, age, hair coat, and their own individual temperament.
 Call it the Goldilocks principle - you’re looking for something that’s not too hot, and not too cold - but just the right temperature.

-Fortunately for trainers, the new SportDOG Brand® X-Series offers 21 different levels of static stimulation, as well as vibration and tone.
+Fortunately for trainers, SportDOG® e-collars offer a wide range of static stimulation levels, as well as vibration and tone.
 This wide range of levels lets handlers fine-tune their corrections so that they are appropriate for any dog - “just right,” if you will.

 But before you start using your new system, first take the time to understand how it works.
-Read the training manual and familiarize yourself with your Transmitter and the function of each button, dial, and switch (if applicable).
+Read the training manual and familiarize yourself with your remote and the function of each button, dial, and switch (if applicable).
 Knowing how to properly operate your device will allow you to make more consistent and immediate corrections, which result in a more effective training session.
-In fact, every remote in the X-Series lineup is designed to be operated “no look,” which means you can keep your eyes focused on your dog, and not on your equipment.
+In fact, our dial remotes are designed for "no-look operation,” which means you can keep your eyes focused on your dog, and not on your equipment.

-Once they’ve settled down, dial your Transmitter to its lowest setting and push a stimulation button.
-It’s very important to pay total attention to your dog during this process (again, that’s why SportDOG® X-Series collars are designed to be operated intuitively and without looking at them).
+Once they’ve settled down, dial your remote to its lowest setting and push the static stimulation button.
+It’s very important to pay total attention to your dog during this process.

 Finding your dog’s correct level is essential for effective training, because your dog will positively and quickly learn how you want him to respond to that stimulation.
 To effectively train a hunting dog, the goal is not to punish or instill fear - in fact, that’s usually counterproductive.
 Instead, the static stimulation is meant to refocus a dog on a desired behavior.

-Bear in mind that your dog’s level will fluctuate on a number of environmental factors.
+Bear in mind that your dog’s level will fluctuate on a number of environmental factors and the level of infraction.
 For example, a dog that’s being trained in the familiar surroundings of his backyard will likely need a lower level of static than a dog that is hunting wild-running rooster pheasants.
+In the same sense, a dog that's slightly out of heel will need a lower level of static than a dog that's ignoring a recall command and running towards a road.
 Your job is to continually “read” your dog so you can understand how to issue the proper level of stimulation.

 There’s one final and very important thing to remember: teach your dog how to properly respond to a command on a leash or check cord before introducing the e-collar.
 Making your dog “guess” the proper response to a command is unfair to your dog and can actually detract from your training program.
 Starting out with a leash or lead allows you to physically help your dog comply with a command.
 Once they’ve mastered that, then it’s time to overlay the static stimulation as a cue for a desired behavior.

-Learning how to use the “just right” level of stimulation might be considered child’s play, but it will teach you the importance of maintaining complete focus on your dog - which will serve you well as your training program advances.
+Learning how to use the “just right” level of stimulation might seem pretty basic, but it will teach you the importance of maintaining complete focus on your dog - which will serve you well as your training program advances.

-Visit sportdog.com/youtube to learn more about introducing the e-collar.
+Read our E-Collar Training 101 guide to learn more about our recommended method to introducing the e-collar.

 The SportDOG Staff